 \section{Conclusion}

-This paper introduced ACC-MARL, a framework for learning multi-task, multi-agent team policies.
-First, we addressed challenges to its feasibility and proved that our approach is correct.
-Second, we showed a method for optimally assigning tasks, using learned value functions.
-Third, we discussed our practical implementation, including an accelerator-oriented package for incorporating automata tasks in other MARL applications.
-Finally, we presented an empirical evaluation.
-The results demonstrate the efficacy of ACC-MARL in learning multi-task, multi-agent, decentralized team policies.
+This paper introduced ACC-MARL, a framework for task-conditioned multi-agent team policies.
+First, we addressed challenges to its feasibility and proved that our approach is optimal with respect to the stated problem.
+Second, we showed an optimal task assignment method using learned value functions.
+Third, we discussed our implementation, including a toolchain for incorporating automata tasks in other applications.
+Finally, we presented an empirical evaluation, highlighting the efficacy of ACC-MARL in learning multi-task, multi-agent, decentralized team policies.